arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

   </figcaption>
 </figure>

 Without direct examples, I have had to invent a lowercase for Name Sans.
 In part, I have done so by looking for examples of similar styles of letters in sources from a roughly similar time as early Subway stations.
 One particular source of inspiration is the 1912 catalogue of the American Type Founders.
 This includes several “gothic” (AKA grotesque) typefaces which, although clearly not the model used for the Subway mosaics, do share some similar ideas.
 Aside from similar overall letterforms, strict geometry, and low-contrast strokes, some of these gothics include flat portions of letters.
-These flat portions are placed where curves would normally be “shallow” or used as optical corrections, like the top of the `f` & `r` and bottom of the `t` & `y`.
+These flat portions are placed where curves would normally be “shallow” or used as optical corrections, like the top of the `f` and `r` and bottom of the `t` and `y`.

 <figure>
   <img alt="ATF Inland Gothic" src="inland_gothic.jpg" />
   <figcaption>
   Inland Gothic No. 8, from the American Type Founders 1912 Specimen Book of Type Styles.
-Includes flattened portions of <code>g</code>, <code>t</code>, <code>r</code>, <code>j</code>, & <code>y</code>.
+Includes flattened portions of <code>g</code>, <code>t</code>, <code>r</code>, <code>j</code>, and <code>y</code>.
   </figcaption>
 </figure>